PiotrLach/Chess/README.md

 # Installation

 Java 15 is required to use the application.
 The project is built with Apache Maven.
-It has 2 dependencies: Lombok and Apache Commons library.
 The repository includes the required `pom.xml` file.
 Download the repository and run `mvn install` inside the project’s main directory.
-To launch the game, go to `target` folder and run `java -jar Chess-1.0-SNAPSHOT-jar-with-dependencies`.
+To launch the game, go to `target` folder and run `java -jar Chess-1.0-jar-with-dependencies`.

 # Usage